IzzySmith/text-mining-project/README.md

 ### Summary

-The drug experience website https://erowid.org/experiences/ is mined with bs to gain an insight into whether there are gender disparities regarding drug use, and if there are common themes among drug users.
+The drug experience website https://erowid.org/experiences/ is mined with beautiful soup to gain an insight into whether there are gender disparities regarding drug use, and if there are common themes among drug users.

 ---